keithfancher/anki-robo/README.md

 ## What data sources are available?

-Right now, just one: [Linguee French/English](https://www.linguee.com/french-english/).
+Right now, just two: [Linguee French/English](https://www.linguee.com/french-english/) and [Linguee Spanish/English](https://www.linguee.com/spanish-english/).
 I'm working on others.

 ## I'd like to contribute / set up a new data source